You Might Have Anxiety: Now What?

 Cognitive therapy, also known as Cognitive Behavioral Therapy (CBT) is a common treatment for anxiety.
 CBT gets to the heart of your anxious beliefs.
 Once you decipher which negative beliefs are affecting your behaviors, you can slowly but surely re-train your behaviors.
 This form of treatment requires a great deal of change when it comes to your "self-talk."
 Through CBT, therapists will help you rewire your brain to eventually produce more healthy behaviors.

 Mindfulness is a natural way to treat anxiety.
-Zen practices such as yoga or tai chi all can be effective.
+Zen practices such as yoga or meditation all can be effective.
 The purpose of this kind of treatment is to treat your anxiety by first treating your energy state.
 This is also a great option for you if you are looking for a more affordable, all-natural approach to healing.
 Countless YouTube channels and online teachers can help you maintain this treatment over time.

 Health & Diet